 Because when we as vegans promote cutting down use and consumption of substances derived from the bodies and lives of nonhumans, approve and encourage regulation of the torment that nonveganism inflicts on our victims, that is exactly what we’re doing on behalf of those victims.
 We’re approving and forgiving the taking of lives that did not belong to us.
 And by what right do we forgive anyone for taking something that wasn’t ours and had nothing whatsoever to do with us?

-So let’s keep this desperate, tear-streaked face in our thoughts and promote with clear consistency the complete end to this madness; promote nothing less than veganism.
+So let’s keep this desperate, tear-streaked face in our thoughts and promote with clear consistency the complete end to this nightmare; promote nothing less than veganism.
 What others decide to do with our message is between them and their conscience but we must hold to what we know is the truth, because honesty and sincerity are our staunchest allies.

 *In response to my request to know the photographer so that their work could be properly attributed and credited, Louise Jorgensen of the group Toronto Cow Save, advised as follows: